slipperynick/portfolio-zero-trust-webapp/docs/README.md

 # Zero Trust – Web Application (Security) Stack
-*A Zero Trust blueprint for building a modern cloud-native SaaS application on Azure.*
+*A Zero Trust blueprint for building a modern cloud-native SaaS application infrastructure on Azure with security guardrails built.*

 ---